Former St John Fisher School, Chatham

 • Provide appropriate car parking.

-1. Visit our drop-in session on Tuesday 12th March 2024
+1. A drop-in session held on Tuesday 12th March 2024

-2. Join our live presentation (webinar) on Monday 18th March 2024
+2. A live presentation (webinar) on Monday 18th March 2024

-3. Contact us through this website
+3. Contact through this website

-Please use the online form below to contact us.
+Although our pre-application consultation is now closed, you can use the online form below to contact us.
 You can also give us your feedback

 If you would like to speak with us direct about the proposals, we have also provided a free to call help line telephone number.